 The local population gathers a wide range of cultivated and wild fruits and berries from the mountainsides.
 Those gifts of nature can be used in the production of Gorani sok, including apples, bilberries, blackberries, blueberries, cherries, cherry plums, rosehips, juniper berries, wild pears, plums, damsons (a small purple-black fruit similar to the plum), raspberries, sour cherries, hawthorn, and sloe.

 This is a traditional alcoholic drink that has been exclusively prepared by the Shala people living in the Shala Valley in Northern Albania.
 To make the drink, the locals first need to gather the small reddish-purple fruits of the cherry plum (Prunus cerasifera) when ripened.
-The next step is to mash and allow to ferment in wooden barrels for up to three weeks.
+The next step is to mash and allow it to ferment in wooden barrels for up to three weeks.
 The final step is to distill it into a big copper pot.

 In Albania, just like other countries in the Balkans, the production of homemade raki or rakija, including cherry plum raki, has long been a family tradition.
 This distilled spirit is typically consumed daily and during various social and festive occasions.
 Cherry plum raki is produced only for personal consumption and is not available in stores.